Kornelch/ChroTeMoVi/Erratum/Erratum.md

 *The Authors*

 ## Figures
-Shortly after publication we noticed some inconsistence in colours in Figure 9.
+Shortly after publication we noticed some inconsistency in colours in Figure 9.
 Also, we have increased the resolution of Figures 8 – 10 and amended some minor issues therein.

 The corrected Figures with a description of changes are listed below.